peter-wilkins-mayden/acblog/_posts/2015-10-9-parsedown.md

 comments: true
 ---

-Pasredown is a PHP module that parses markdown and returns it converted to html.
+Parsedown is a PHP module that parses markdown and returns it converted to html.

 To use it in your php file include the Parsedown.php file [available on github](https://github.com/erusev/parsedown).